PaulienVa/documentation-as-code/presentation.md

 What do they prefer?
 ]
 .right-column[
-- architect: .red.bold[ keep track of their drawings ]
+- Architect: .red.bold[ keep track of their drawings ]
 ]
 --
 .right-column[
-- developers: .red.bold[ stay in the codebase ]
+- Developers: .red.bold[ stay in the codebase ]
 ]
 --
 .right-column[
-- (business) analysts: .red.bold[ easy accessible and editable documentation ] ]
+- (Business) Analysts: .red.bold[ easy accessible and editable documentation ] ]
 --